Treat yourself to a little self care by making one of Kate from The Makery’s eye masks

 This summer, we’ve been enjoying The Makery’s beautifully simple craft projects.
 Here Kate shows us how to add the final touch to your relaxation routine by sewing your own eye mask.
-This is a perfect project for showcasing our lovely new prints, inspired by the colours of the Cornish landscape.
+Why not pick prints or colours inspired by the colours of the Cornish landscape?

 We first discovered The Makery when Kate hosted a Seasalt workshop in her hometown of Bath last year.
 Launched in 2009, The Makery’s mission is to get people creating, sharing new skills at workshops, parties and events.
 Here is Kate’s latest tutorial, created specially for Seasalt Friends.